jessicameyer23/School_District_Analysis/README.md

 Reading Scores New:

-4. How does replacing the ninth-grade scores affect math and reading scores by grade?
+**4. How does replacing the ninth-grade scores affect math and reading scores by grade**?

 Math and Reading scores by grade old:

 Math and Reading scores by grade new:

-5. How does replacing the ninth-grade scores affect scores by school spending?
+**5. How does replacing the ninth-grade scores affect scores by school spending?**

 Scores by school spending old: